-Since the possible gastroparesis causes are diverse, there are also a number of options that can be done to treat symptoms or manage the condition as a whole.
-Sometimes, during diagnosis, the patients is classified as having Grade 1 (mild gastroparesis), Grade 2 (compensated gastroparesis), or Grace 3 (gastric failure).
+Since the possible causes of gastroparesis are diverse, there are also many options that can be done to treat symptoms or manage the condition as a whole.
+Sometimes, during diagnosis, the patient is classified as having Grade 1 (mild gastroparesis), Grade 2 (compensated gastroparesis), or Grace 3 (gastric failure).
 Depending on the severity, the popular gastroparesis treatments are as follows:

 Prescribing medication is the most common route taken by medical practitioners when treating gastroparesis.
 However, the efficacy of individual medicines is relatively limited.

 - Anti-Emetics – medication to help control nausea and vomiting